jgera/barcode-simulator/README.md

 # What is changed
-It and independed version without ruby.
-For thoes who dont want to work with ruby/rake.
+It is an ruby independent,For thoes who dont want to work with ruby/rake. you can directly download Barcode Simulator from [here](https://raw.github.com/jgera/barcode-simulator/master/bin/Release/Barcode.exe)
-An release executable is also supplied(./bin/release).